Edmonds CC English instructors love to teach literature!

 - a combination of any of these emphases

-For example, for the course Current Authors: English 125, students can expect to read and appreciate several important texts that have been written in the past 30 years.
-In Modern Women Writers: English 160, students will read and enjoy works that have been written by women in the last 50 years.
-In Shakespeare: English 265, students read and appreciate the plays of Shakespeare — his tragedies, comedies and histories.
+For the course English 125, Reading Today’s Authors (CD), students can expect to read and appreciate several important literary texts that have been written in the past thirty years.
+In English 160, Women’s Writings in the Modern Era (CD), students will read and enjoy works that have been written by women in the late 19th and early 20th century.
+In English&220, Introduction to Shakespeare, which is offered on occasion, students read and analyze the plays of Shakespeare — his tragedies, comedies and histories.

 Instructors will bring diverse approaches to literature classes and use a creative variety of assignments and assessment methods, but in all of our literature courses, students can expect to find teachers who appreciate the opportunity to help them develop meaningful questions about the texts they are reading as a way to deepen their understanding of literature.